ideonate/jhsingle-native-proxy/README.md

 ### Extra Arguments

---request-timeout=300 specifies the timeout in seconds that it waits for the underlying subprocess to return.
+--request-timeout=300 specifies the timeout in seconds that it waits for the underlying subprocess to return when proxying normal requests.
 Default is 300.

 {origin_host} in the command argument will be replaced with the first 'host' seen in any request to the jhsingle-native-proxy server.